Xiaomi’s Global Expansion Plan is Steered by Patents – A Patent Portfolio Analysis

 IAM media reported on this assignment first mentioning the lack of Chinese patents in the deal.
 The assignment contained about 130 US patents and dozens of patents from other countries including Japan, India, South Korea, Russia, and Turkey.

-We analyzed the patents involved in this transaction and almost all of the assets are related to display technologies, especially OLEDs.
+We analyzed the patents involved in this transaction and almost all of the assets are related to displaying technologies, especially OLEDs.
 Analyzing their entire portfolio could reveal more insights about how this transaction will add value to their product line, other than strengthening their patent portfolio.

 Want us to dig deeper?
 Reach out to us here to get the full analysis conducted.